About this series of articles

 To create a life interest in a property

-If you want someone to live in your house only for his lifetime, you cannot give him the title deeds.
-Nor do you do want him to be a mere tenant who can be evicted by the real owner.
+If you want someone to live in your house only for their lifetime, you cannot give them the title deeds.
+Nor do you do want them to be a mere tenant who can be evicted by the real owner.

-So you give him a life interest by creating a trust.
+So you give them a life interest by creating a trust and they become a lifetime beneficiary.

-You set out the terms of his occupation, usually just allowing him to occupy the property as his home and as he has always done.
-The trust deed states what the trustees are to do with the property when he dies.
+You set out the terms of their occupation, usually just allowing them to occupy the property as their home and as they have always done.
+The trust deed states what the trustees are to do with the property when the lifetime beneficiary dies.

-Usually, they transfer it to children or maybe a charity, and the trust automatically comes to an end.
+Usually, the trustees transfer it to children or maybe a charity on your wishes, and the trust automatically comes to an end.

 To hold property for children